Giveth/giveth-dapp/README.md

     npm install
     ```

 22. That is it, you are now ready to run the giveth-dapp!
-Head to the [Run dapp] (#run-dapp) section for further instructions.
+Head to the [Run dapp](#run-dapp) section for further instructions.

 ### Install Linux/OSX
 1. Click **Star** on this repo near the top-right corner of this web page.